Next | Previous

 • string attrs

-• bool|string
+• @returns: bool|string

-append(folder, message)
+.append(folder, message)

 Appends messages to a mailbox directories such as INBOX or top-level folders and returns true if it succeeds or false otherwise.